PhillipJacobsen/Ark_Vend/README.md

 Proof of Concept Project -work in progress.

 This projects illustrates a vending machine that accepts Ark Cryptocurrency for payment.
 Basic program flow is working.
+It approximates the basic features of ArkPay.

 Program Features:
 This program has been tested with ESP32 Adafruit Huzzah however it should also work with ESP8266 modules with minor changes to hardware connections and wifi libraries.